Herman Wedel Jarlsberg: Background

 Wedel Jarlsberg was born in Montpellier, France, son of diplomat Frederik Anton Wedel-Jarlsberg (1748–1811) and Catharina von Storm (1756–1802).
 His younger brother Ferdinand Carl Maria Wedel-Jarlsberg (1781–1857) was a military officer and commanding general of the Royal Norwegian Army.

-He grew up in London, where his father were serving as diplomat on behalf of Denmark-Norway.
+He grew up in London, where his father was serving as diplomat on behalf of Denmark-Norway.
 From 1794 to 1798, he was tutored by Friedrich August Nitsch, who had studied under Immanuel Kant.
 Wedel Jarlsberg fled with his brother Frederik Anton in June 1799, to get away from their abusive father.
 After getting to Edinburgh, they got on a boat to Copenhagen, where their mother had fled to some years earlier, to get away from her husband.
 There he studied law at the University of Copenhagen and graduated in 1801.
 He accepted a commission as the king's county governor for the district of Buskerud in 1806.